imixs/imixs-cloud/doc/STORAGE.md

 	      storage: 2Gi
 	  volumeName: "mysql-pv"

-The PV definition set the spec.csi.volumeHandle to a pre-created volume.
+The PV definition _spec.csi.volumeHandle_ points to a pre-created volume.
 This is an administrative job to done by the Cluster-Administrator.
 In Longhorn you can easily create the Persistence Volume form the UI:

 <img src="images/longhorn-volume-01.png" />

+After you have created the volume in Longhorn you can deploy your POD with the PV/PVC definition.

+**Note:** the acccessMOdes and the storage capacity in the PV must match the PVC definition

 ## Known Problems

+Here are some known problems and how you can handle them:

 ### Data Directory exists but is not empty